msnodeve/rlottie.github.io/README.md

 # What can I do with it?

 - **Key-path management—** The key-paths of the layer and asset used in the lottile file are provided as a tree view.
 This is the easiest way to manage many key-paths.

+- **Highlighting—**  Highlighting effect is provided to a componenet selected through the key-path.

 - **Access and change the actual properties—** Users can access the properties of components in the actual file, change the value, and integrate it into a new json file.